Scrambles86/dice_depot/README.md

 all the data matches the data that Stripe is expecting - otherwise the payment intent will hit Stripe, but your console will receive an error, as Stripe has been unable to save it's reuqired forms.</p>

-<h3>Testing</h3>

-<p>After a good chunk of bug fixing as explained below, the intended and succeeded payments now hit the developer Stripe dashboard.</p>

 <h2>Bugs</h2>